Hong Kong leader suspends controversial extradition bill after protests

 The Chinese government has denied that it has overreached in Hong Kong.

-Reporting by John Ruwitch, Joyce Zhou, Vimvam Tong, Clare Jim, Anne Marie Roantree and Twinnie Siu; Editing by Michael Perry and Christian Schmollinger
+Reporting by James Pomfret, Joyce Zhou, Vimvam Tong, Clare Jim, Anne Marie Roantree, Greg Torode and Twinnie Siu; Writing by John Ruwitch; Editing by Michael Perry and Christian Schmollinger